TobiasPSP/GetNetStat/README.md

 ## Requirements

 Requires *PowerShell* Version 5.1 or better.
-Runs on *Windows PowerShell* and *PowerShell*.
-Runs on all platforms supported by *PowerShell*.
+Runs on *Windows PowerShell* and *PowerShell 7*.
+Runs on all OS platforms supported by *PowerShell* (i.e. Windows, Linux, macOS).

 ## Installation